kramiv/SpringFrameworkMasterclass/readme.md

 # Current about 1/4 of the way through the tutorial I am using.

-# in28MinutesDemo is the project as it is organized in my application editor.
+# SpringExtractFiles contains project files by section/topic

-# SpringZipFiles can, I think, be imported into Eclipse as a Maven project. (have not tested it)
+# SpringZipFiles can, I think, be imported into Eclipse as a Maven project for section 2. (have not tested it)